cesanta/mongoose/docs/README.md

 void mg_rmpipe(struct mg_connection *c);
 ```

 Create a pair of connected connections using UDP socketpair.
-A sending connection, `pc[0]`, is safe to give to a different task,
-and send data to it.
-A receiving connection `pc[1]`, forwards all received
+A sending side of
+the pair is `pc[0]`, a receiving side is `pc[1]`.
+This API is indended for a
+multi-threaded usage only.

+A sending connection `pc[0]` should be passed to another task (thread) - in
+fact, it is the only data structure that is safe to pass to another task.
-data to `c`.
-A `pc[0]` is not added to event manager, therefore it must be
+`pc[0]` is not added to an event manager, therefore its callback function and
-manually cleaned up by calling `mg_rmpipe()` when sending task is done.
+flags are ignored.
+A task function must write to `pc[0]` using any of the
+existing `mg_*` API, then call `mg_rmpipe()` when done.
+Writing to `pc[0]`
+wakes up an event manager, because the receiving side of the pipe `pc[1]` is
+added to an event manager.

-A receiving side, `pc[1]` is added to the event manager, therefore it wakes
+A receiving side `pc[1]` forwards all received data to `c`.
+NOTE: if
-up a manager each time data gets sent.

-NOTE: if there is a limit on the local UDP message size, do not send more
+there is a limit on the local UDP message size, do not send more than that
-than that limit in one call.
+limit in one call.

-See examples/multi-threaded for a usage example.
+See [examples/multi-threaded](../examples/multi-threaded) for a usage example.

 Return value: true on success, false on error.